Rückert-Lieder: Composition

 In 1897, Mahler became the director of the Vienna Hofoper.
 Over the following years his compositional output dwindled due to over-work and ill health; between 1897 and 1900, he only completed the Fourth Symphony and the Des Knaben Wunderhorn setting "Revelge".
 Eventually Mahler suffered a near-fatal haemorrhage on the night of February 24, 1901, requiring emergency treatment, an operation, and a seven week long recuperation.

 From June to August 1901, Mahler spent his vacation at his newly completed lakeside villa near Maiernigg.
 Its isolation meant the summer was peaceful, and he experienced the most productive summer of his life, completing two movements of the Fifth Symphony and eight Lieder, including four of the Rückert-Lieder.
 By 10 August, Mahler was playing six of his Rückert settings (including three of the Kindertotenlieder) plus "Der Tamboursg’sell" to Natalie Bauer-Lechner, and according to her chronicles, each song was composed in one day and orchestrated the next day.
 Then on 16 August, "Ich bin der Welt abhanden gekommen" was completed.
-The serenity of his surroundings, as well as the emotional aftereffects of the near-death experienced he had suffered earlier in 1901 (seen most in "Um Mitternacht") exerted a considerable influence on the Rückert-Lieder, and they contributed to Mahler creating a new musical style which has been said to "[reveal] an artist who is already exploring another world".
+The serenity of his surroundings, as well as the emotional aftereffects of the near-death experience he had suffered earlier in 1901 (seen most in "Um Mitternacht") exerted a considerable influence on the Rückert-Lieder, and they contributed to Mahler creating a new musical style which has been said to "[reveal] an artist who is already exploring another world".

 The next year, after his courtship and marriage to Alma Schindler, Mahler composed another Rückert setting that was eventually added to the collection: "Liebst du um Schönheit".
 Unlike the other four, this was solely intended as a private gift to Alma as a proof of his love for her, due to simmering tensions between her and Mahler at the time.
 On 10 August, Mahler presented the song to Alma, who was deeply moved by the setting of the last line: Liebe mich immer, dich lieb' ich immer, immerdar.
 Due to its intimate nature, Mahler never orchestrated the song, and it was not performed in public in Mahler's lifetime.
 Instead, when the full collection was published, it was orchestrated by Max Pullman, an editor at the publishing company C. F. Kahnt, who first published these Lieder.

 Premiere and initial reception

-Four of the Rückert-Lieder ("Liebst du um Schonheit" was not included in the programme) were premiered, alongside the five Kindertotenlieder, and six of the Wunderhorn settings, on 29 January 1905 in Vienna at the small Musikvereinsaal, now called the Brahmssaal.
+Four of the Rückert-Lieder ("Liebst du um Schonheit" was not included in the programme) were premiered, alongside the five Kindertotenlieder, and six of the Wunderhorn settings, on January 29, 1905 in Vienna in the Musikverein's small Brahms–Saal.
 The singers were the tenor Fritz Schrödter and the baritones Friedrich Weidemann and Anton Moser.
 These singers were accompanied by members of the Vienna Philharmonic, which were conducted by Mahler himself.
 Moser sang "Ich atmet' einen linden Duft!" and "Blicke mir nicht in die Lieder!", and Weidemann sang "Ich bin der Welt abhanden gekommen" and "Um Mitternacht".
 The songs were in the following order: